ChannelAdvisor

-ChannelAdvisor Corp. is an e-commerce company based in Morrisville, North Carolina which provides provides cloud-based e-commerce software.
+ChannelAdvisor Corp. is an e-commerce company based in Morrisville, North Carolina, which provides cloud-based e-commerce software.
 Until 2022, it was traded on the New York Stock Exchange under the symbol ECOM.

 On November 15, 2022, the company was acquired by CommerceHub.

 History and operations

-Scott Wingo and Aris Banevicius founded the company in 2001.
+Scot Wingo and Aris Buinevicius founded the company in 2001.
 Today, Wingo is a member of the Board of Directors at ChannelAdvisor, and after serving as Chief Technology Officer.
 Buinevicius retired from the company on March 17, 2017.

 Prior to launching ChannelAdvisor, Wingo and Buinevicius co-founded Stingray Software as well as AuctionRover.com, an auction search site.
 Auctionrover.com was acquired by GoTo.com, becoming GoTo Auctions.

 ChannelAdvisor filed for initial public offering on April 11, 2013 and went public on May 23, 2013.

 From 2007 to 2017, ChannelAdvisor hosted an annual e-commerce industry conference called Catalyst, in both the U.S. and Europe.
 The company launched a new annual event called Connect in 2019.

 From 2010 to 2020, the company’s revenue increased from $36.7 million to $145.1 million.
 In 2018, ChannelAdvisor customers processed more than $10 billion in gross merchandise value (GMV).

 In addition to headquarters in Morrisville, NC, ChannelAdvisor also has offices in Denver, London, Paris, Southend-on-Sea, Ireland, Australia, Spain, and Germany.